 ISEE Vocabulary: How to Ace the Verbal Reasoning Section

-The Verbal Reasoning Section of the ISEE includes two types of questions: synonym questions and sentence completion questions.
-Both types of questions require a strong vocabulary, so the best way to prepare is to learn as many new words as possible.
+The Verbal Reasoning section of the ISEE consists of two types of questions: synonym questions and sentence completion questions.
+Both require a strong vocabulary, so the best way to prepare is to learn as many new words as possible.

 Start Early